MicrosoftDocs/quantum-docs/articles/how-to-create-applications-for-azure-quantum.md

 > [!NOTE]
 > If you run into an error while working with Azure Quantum, you can check our [list of common issues](xref:microsoft.quantum.azure.common-issues).

-## Create and run applications for Basic Measurement Feedback targets

-**Basic Measurement Feedback** profile targets can run a wide variety of Q# applications, with the constraint that you can only compare values of type `Result` as part of conditions within `if` statements in operations.
-The corresponding conditional blocks may not contain `return` or `set` statements.
-This profile type supposes an improvement over No Control Flow profiles, but still is subject to some limitations.

-Presently, these Basic Measurement Feedback targets are available for Azure Quantum:

-- **Provider:** Honeywell
-  - Honeywell System Model H0 (`honeywell.hqs-lt-1.0`)
-  - Honeywell System Model H1 (`honeywell.hqs-lt-s1`)

 ## Next steps